mbonav/Exo_DMC/README.md

 Like MESS, the DMC allows for a high level of flexibility in terms of possible assumptions on the synthetic planet population to be used for the determination of the detection probability.

-Although the present version is a very basic one, you can have a glimpse of what's to come by checking out some of the analysis performed with `MESS` and `QMESS`:
+Although the present version is a very basic one, you can have a glimpse of what's to come by checking out some of the analysis performed with `MESS`, `QMESS` and `MESS2`:

 * Constraints on gian planet occurrence rate
   * for single stars [Stone et al. 2018, AJ, 156, 286](https://arxiv.org/abs/1810.10560)